-- Herbs seeds can be sown in warm soil.
+- Herbs seeds can be sown in a greenhouse or sprouted indoors.

 - If codling moth was a problem on apple trees last year, a spray of systemic insecticide should be applied at petal fall and two weeks later.
 The hormone traps do not work so well in a domestic garden.

 - The normal sprays for apple scab should be kept up, especially following wet weather.

 Fruit growing | Vegetables | Herbs